 Crazily enough, this soup really reminds me of that broccoli cheddar soup from Panera that I loved back in my vegetarian days.
 Only this one is about 10xs healthier which makes me feel pretty badass TBH.

 The creamy base is a mixture of carrots, cauliflower, cashews, and chickpeas (totally unplanned but awesome alliteration there) all boiled up and blended with a super flavorful broth (thanks to our homemade bouillon powder) and some yellow mustard to add a punch of that cheddar-y flavor. *swoon*

 Once the base is made, you’ll throw in some steamed broccoli, pulse the mixture a few times until the broccoli is all chopped, and pour into bowls!
 From there, we highly suggest adding a few air-fried croutons and settling in for the dinner of your life.

 Trust us.
 We tested this scenario.
 A LOT. 😉

-We so hope you enjoy this cheesy broccoli blender soup and find it every bit as useful as we have.
+We so hope you enjoy this vegan broccoli cheese soup recipe and find it every bit as useful as we have.
 If and when you do try it, be sure to share it with us because WE LOVE THAT!

 You can rate the recipe and leave a comment below or tag us in your deliciously awesome photos on Instagram.
 If you’re not already following along, we’re @theplantpowercouple with the “the”.